-EGLE has created a SWPPP template to assist permittees in the development of an approvable SWPPP.
+EGLE has created a SWPPP template and checklist to assist permittees in the development of an approvable SWPPP.
 A sample SWPPP is also provided as a reference.

 The SWPPP Annual Review Report must be submitted via MiWaters for many permittees though it should be noted that the SWPPP Annual Review Report requirements are changing.
 Permittees operating under a permit that authorizes the discharge of industrial storm water issued after 4/1/2021 will no longer need to submit a SWPPP Annual Review Report via MiWaters.
 However, these permittees must still complete a SWPPP Annual Review Report and retain a copy (written or electronic) with the storm water program records onsite for 3 years.
 Permittees are responsible to review their permit to ensure compliance.
 For those permittees that do not have to submit the SWPPP Annual Review Report via MiWaters, the document below can be used to meet the related permit requirements.